CruGlobal/godtools-swift/README.md

 #### Summary
-The architectural structure for the GodTools app can be summarized as following a Clean Architecture Pattern (Presentation Layer, Domain Layer, an Data Layer), along with a Coordinator Pattern (Navigation decisions and logic), and SOLID principles.
+The architectural structure for the GodTools app can be summarized as following a Clean Architecture Pattern (Presentation Layer, Domain Layer, and Data Layer), along with a Coordinator Pattern (Navigation decisions and logic), and SOLID principles.

 The purpose of this pattern is to create a clear separation of concerns and responsibilities.
+Implementing strict coding standards means code can be easily read, modified, and tested.

+Clean Architecture at its core is about creating a separation of concerns and building it in such a way that it becomes hard to violate this core principle.
+This approach enables us to build a system in the same way that follows best practices without the need for micromanagement.

+Having Clean Architecture enables changes to have isolated impact and allows for the system to be easily extended and maintained.

 References:
 - Solid principles: